 Valdivieso of Chilli Sauvignon Blanc 2016 was chosen to accompany a Monday night dinner of homemade fish and chips.
 A real treat for a school night.
 I rarely buy Sauvignon Blanc as it often has very high acidity and strong flavours which I find overpowering but fish and chips needs a wine which can cope with fried food.

-The colour of Valdivieso of Chili Sauvignon Blanc was clear and shiny with a golden green tinge.
+The colour of Valdivieso of Chilli Sauvignon Blanc was clear and shiny with a golden green tinge.
 It reminded me of Golden Delicious apples.
-The nose was very powerful and didn’t resemble apples like the colour.
-It was fresh and citrus, particularly grapefruit.
+The nose was very powerful, fresh and citrusy, particularly grapefruit.
 On the palate, it had a big hit of citrus, lemon and lime and then kiwi.

 A few months ago, I left a kiwi fruit to ripen and then smelt and tasted the skin, flesh and core- all in the name of wine research.
 The taste of this Sauvignon Blanc was the white core.
 There was a slight bitterness which, I knew would subside with food.
 Although delicious, it needed food.
 This was a fresh, very young wine with high acidity and I knew that it was an excellent choice of wine to pair with fish and chips.